 A guide to what should be included in the curriculum vitae that you provide to Ahpra as part of your application is available on the Standard format for curriculum vitae webpage.

 New applicants for registration must provide sufficient evidence of their identity.
 See the requirements relating to Proof of identity.

 In-principle approval may be granted if you have applied from overseas and can only provide the minimum evidence of identity with your application.
-You are then required to come in person to any AHPRA office with your proof of identity documents for an ID check In-principle approval is granted for up to three months.
-If the Certificates of Registration Status (CORS) / Certificates of Good Standing (COGS) or International Criminal History Checks provided with the application have expired a statutory declaration may need to be completed.
+You are then required to present person with your proof of identity documents for an ID check.
+See Presenting in person identity verification - interim arrangements for detailed instructions on how to do this.
+In-principle approval is granted for up to three months.

 Certificates of Registration Status (CORS) or Certificates of Good Standing (COGS) are valid for three months from date of issue.